xzxiong/mo_docs/action mo/mo-ob-frm-abs.ori.md

 	// method has been called.
 	End(options ...SpanEndOption)

-	// AddEvent adds an event with the provided name and options.
-	AddEvent(name string, options ...EventOption)

 	// IsRecording returns the recording state of the Span.
 It will return
 	// true if the Span is active and events can be recorded.
 	IsRecording() bool

-	// RecordError will record err as an exception span event for this span.
-An
-	// additional call to SetStatus is required if the Status of the Span should
-	// be set to Error, as this method does not change the Span status.
-If this
-	// span is not being recorded or err is nil then this method does nothing.
-	RecordError(err error, options ...EventOption)

 	// SpanContext returns the SpanContext of the Span.
 The returned SpanContext
 	// is usable even after the End method has been called for the Span.
 	SpanContext() SpanContext

-	// SetStatus sets the status of the Span in the form of a code and a
-	// description, overriding previous values set.
-The description is only
-	// included in a status when the code is for an error.
-	SetStatus(code codes.Code, description string)

 	// SetName sets the Span name.
 	SetName(name string)

-	// SetAttributes sets kv as attributes of the Span.
-If a key from kv
-	// already exists for an attribute of the Span it will be overwritten with
-	// the value contained in kv.
-	SetAttributes(kv ...attribute.KeyValue)

 	// TracerProvider returns a TracerProvider that can be used to generate
 	// additional Spans on the same telemetry pipeline as the current Span.